KinzaAshfaq/Car-Classification-From-Scratch/README.md

 - Matrix manipulation with NumPy.
 - OpenCV for image augmentation and resizing.
 - Building custom HDF5 pipelines to handle unstructured data.

----
-*Developed for academic portfolio and application to the Paris-Saclay AI Master track.*